chamo1116/German-Traffic-Signs-Detector/README.md

 "# German-Traffic-Signs-Detector"
 Here you can find differents methods for clasify German Traffic Signs.
 Save in image folder your dataset, train and test dataset respectively.
-It will change the size of images to 35x35 but for lenet we resize to 32x32
+It will change the size of images to 35x35 but for lenet we resize to 32x32.
+You have to create a "image" folder, inside this create "train" "test" "user" folders respectively and add your images

 Model 1: Use a logistic regression with scikit learn of python